acpotluri/lfqa_summary/README.md

 * `is_summary_2`: List of boolean value indicating whether annotator two selected the corresponding sentence as a summary sentence.
 * `is_summary_3`: List of boolean value indicating whether annotator three selected the corresponding sentence as a summary sentence.

+The dataset can also be found on [HuggingFace](https://huggingface.co/datasets/abhilashpotluri/lfqa_summary).

 ## Model
 Each model sits in a different directory with its own environment file.
 Install conda and run the following command: